JWST ETC Point Spread Functions

 For a given observation, the entire set of PSFs for a given aperture are loaded into the ETC.

-The scene generation process creates a spatial and wavelength cube for each source in the scene.
-The next step is to convolve each wavelength plane with a PSF; this PSF is produced by interpolating the set of PSFs at the specific wavelength of the cube slice.
+The scene generation process creates a cube with both spatial and wavelength dimensions for each source in the scene.
+It then takes those cubes and convolves each wavelength plane with the appropriate PSF; this PSF is produced by interpolating the set of PSFs at the specific wavelength of the cube slice.
 Thus, the apparent PSF in the output 2-D images is the sum of multiple wavelength-dependent PSFs, scaled by the filter throughput curve.

 The model cubes for each scene are then added together to form a combined scene cube, which is then "observed" onto a detector, and results extracted by use of the strategy.